EDUTIEK/long-essay-assessment-service/src/Corrector/README.md

  $service->openFrontend();
 ````

-The _openFrontend()_ function of the service will generate a new [ApiToken](../Data/ApiToken.php) and call _setApiToken()_ of the context to store it in the system.
-Then it redirects to the page given by the context function _getFrontendUrl()_.
-The service constant FRONTEND_RELATIVE_PATH helps to build that url.
+The `openFrontend()` function of the service will generate a new [ApiToken](../Data/ApiToken.php) and call `setApiToken()` of the context to store it in the system.
+Then it redirects to the page given by the context function `getFrontendUrl()`.
+The static service function `getFrontendRelativeUrl()` helps to build that url.

 ### Handle Frontend Calls

 The corrector frontend will send REST calls to the backend to read and write data.
 These calls are sent to an entry script of the system.
-The url of this script must be provided by the context function _getBackendUrl()_ which is called by the service when the frontend is opened.
+The url of this script must be provided by the context function `getBackendUrl()` which is called by the service when the frontend is opened.

 The system's entry script will not process the request directly but just initialize the system and then let the service handle the request.
 At this point in time the user and environment keys are not known by the system because they are hidden in the data of the REST call.
-Therefore, an uninitialized context object is used to create the service and the service will call the _init()_ function of the context with the keys extracted from the data.
+Therefore, an uninitialized context object is used to create the service and the service will call the `init()` function of the context with the keys extracted from the data.

 ````
  $context = new MyContext();